 After installation, you can verify that DDEV is correctly installed by running ddev version in your terminal.
 This command will display the version of DDEV installed and confirm it is ready to use.

-DDEV requires Docker to be running in the background to manage and utilize Docker containers.
 This is a common setup error where users install DDEV but forget to start Docker before using DDEV commands.
 If Docker is not running, DDEV will not be able to create or manage Docker containers, leading to errors.
 If you encounter an error stating that DDEV cannot connect to Docker, first ensure that Docker is running.
 Restarting Docker can also resolve issues where Docker services haven’t initialized properly after booting your computer.

 How to Ensure Docker is Running: